swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 data is spread across many directories.
 We are going to use shell commands to get this data into shape.
 By the end we would like to:

-1. Put all of the data into one directory called "alldata"
+1. Put all of the data into one directory called "cleaneddata"

 2. Have all of the data files in there, and ensure that every file has a ".txt" extension